lauhon/railway-oriented-programming-typescript/slides.md

 - Really Clean Code (Pit of Success)
 - Makes Error handling an explicit requirement
-- Checking Errors in Unit tests becomes way easier
+- Checking Errors in Unit tests becomes more straight forward
 - Its kinda fun

 ---